Frequently Asked Questions

 When a report of sexual misconduct is received, the first concern is the safety and well-being of the complainant.

-The Title IX Coordinator will reach out to the complainant and ask to meet in order to inform them of their options and rights as well as support resources.
+The Title IX Coordinator will reach out to the complainant and ask to meet in order to inform them of their options and rights as well as supportive measures.
 During this meeting, complainants can share as much or as little information as they feel comfortable with the Title IX Coordinator.

-The Title IX Coordinator will ensure that the complainant understands their rights and options for filing a report with the police and commencing a University investigation.
+The Title IX Coordinator will ensure that the complainant understands their rights and options for filing a report with the police and commencing a University resolution process through a formal complaint.

-Some complainants do not want a University investigation to move forward.
+Some complainants do not want to file a formal complaint.
 We will honor the complainant's request whenever possible.
-If a complainant chooses to not move forward, supportive and protective measures are still available.
+If a complainant chooses to not file a formal complaint, supportive measures are still available.

-If the complainant chooses to move forward with an investigation, the Title IX Coordinator begins the formal investigation.
+If the complainant chooses to file a formal complaint, the Title IX Coordinator begins the resolution process.

 Would the University investigate even if I did not want to move forward with an investigation?

-In most situations, the University will be able to respect your choice and will not proceed with an investigation.
-However, there are times where you might choose not to participate in an investigation, but the University will still investigate.
+In most situations, the University will be able to respect your choice not to file a formal complaint and will not proceed with an investigation.
+However, there are times when the University will still file a formal complaint.
 These are limited circumstances, like if the respondent had been alleged to have committed sexual violence previously, your report stated that a weapon was used or that there were threats of future sexual violence against you or others.
-If the University needs to investigate, you will be notified.
-From there, you can choose not to participate at all, or you can choose to participate in some or all of the process.
+If the University files a formal complaint, you will be notified.
+From there, you can choose not to participate in the resulting investigation, or you can choose to participate in some or all of the process.

 What if I am afraid to report because alcohol and/or illegal drugs were involved?